danieljbrooks/danieljbrooks.github.io/test/README.md

 ## Acknowledgement

-This website, danieljbrooks.com was built using the Bootstrap Modern Business template.
+This website, danieljbrooks.com, was built using the Bootstrap "Modern Business" template.

 ## Status